andytson/proxyreverse.js/README.md

     $ npm install proxyreverse

+Create a SSL server key and certificate, for example a self-signed one:

+    $ openssl req -nodes -new -x509 -keyout server-key.pem -out server-cert.pem -days 360

 ## Usage

 Assuming that you are running your local web-server on a VM with a host-only